 If you have venous insufficiency, non-surgical treatments can help you avoid lengthy recovery times and permanent scarring.
-At Vascular Specialists in Evergreen Park and Tinley Park, Illinois, and Munster, Indiana, the team uses non-surgical treatments like VenaSeal® glue and venous ablation to close problematic veins without using incisions.
+At Vascular Specialists in Tinley Park, Illinois and Munster, Indiana, the team uses non-surgical treatments like VenaSeal® glue and venous ablation to close problematic veins without using incisions.
 To learn more about your non-surgical treatment options, call Vascular Specialists or book an appointment online today.

 Non-surgical vein treatments are non-invasive procedures for complications involving your vascular system.
 They involve no incisions or stitches.
 By avoiding surgery, you can avoid many of the potential side effects, complications, and inconveniences of surgical procedures.
 A few benefits of non-surgical vein treatments include: